FoxDotBuild/Hello-Fox-Build/PITCHME.md

 ---

-# How We Help Established Businesses

----

 # How We Help the Fox Valley

 ---

+# Membership Rates

+ * $25/month - "Starving Hacker" student rate
+ * $60/month - 24 hour access to all equipment
+ * $150/month - Reserved work bench / desk

+---

 # Future Plans

- * New building
- * Tech Hub
+ * Become a Tech Hub
  * More equipment
  * More classes
  * More Entrepreneurship Support